Lazerbeam50/War-Game/Development files/Design files/Orc Codex.md

 - **Explodes** (This model explodes upon dropping to 0 HP.
 All units within 2 squares suffer a Strength 4, Armour Piercing 0, Damage 1 hit.)
 - **Degrades** (When this model is reduced to 40% of its max HP, its movement and strength are reduced to 75% of their maximum (rounded down) and its melee skill, range skill and attack speed are reduced by 1.
 At 20%, its movement and strength are reduced to 50% of their maximum (rounded down) and its melee skill, range skill and attack speed are reduced by 2.)
 - **Hard to hit** (Units without the FLY keyword have a -1 to hit this model.)
+- **Air-to-Air inaccuracy** (This unit suffers a -1 to-hit when shooting units with the AIRBORNE keyword)

 #### Keywords